zuozhenggh/learning-library/analytics-library/faw-hcm/diversity-inclusion/diversity-inclusion.md

     ![Potential risk of leaving](<../diversity-inclusion/images/potential-risk-of-leaving.png>)

 16. By refining the analysis we can Isolate the most dissatisfied High Potential women.
-Hit Keep selected:
+Hit **Keep selected**:

     ![Dissatisfied High Potential](<../diversity-inclusion/images/dissatisfied-high-potential.png>)

 17. With machine learning and data correlation, we’ve been able, in less than a minute to identify the 5 high potential women who are the most at risk of leaving.
 From there, you can with a simple right click access there employee profile.
 This represents all high potential women that Michelle can now do more research about and personally contact them to determine how to help improve their sentiment and satisfaction with the organization.
-Analysis turned to action.
-Right Click on Susan Copeland (or Fiona Morell) then click Employee Detail.
+Analysis turned to action. **Right Click** on Susan Copeland (or Fiona Morell) then select **Employee Detail**.
 Note that from the Shared FAW environment you cannot click directly to the employee data.
 SCs will need to configure this link when they have their own environments provided- see how at the end of this script.

     ![Access Employee Detail](<../diversity-inclusion/images/access-employee-detail.png>)